envytools/envytools/hwdocs/pm/ptherm.rst

 NV84+
 ----

-On NV84+ chipsets, the internal sensor has a higher resolution as it returns the temperature with a 0.5°C accuracy.
+On NV84+ GPUs, the internal sensor has a higher resolution as it returns the temperature with a 0.5°C accuracy.
 It is factory-calibrated but it can be overridden by the software.
 The calibration is composed of an offset and a slope: